To say motherhood’s fraught with emotion is an understatement! Of course, motherhood starts out as an emotional experience right from the beginning.

 In childhood, we may also be taught certain emotions are more acceptable than others.
 For example—fear and anger might be suppressed and subdued as we’re taught to comply and put on a “happy face.”
 We may have been taught the myth, it’s not okay for women to feel anger or to be too disagreeable.

 When we’re experiencing the emotional rollercoaster ride and making sense of motherhood it’s a perfect time to nurture our own feeling as well as those of our children.
-In fact, by focusing on broadening our own emotional range we will have positive effect on our kids’ ability to cope with and experience different emotions.
+In fact, by focusing on broadening our own emotional range we will have a positive effect on our kids’ ability to cope with and experience different emotions.

 Emotions are okay!
 Feel fear, feel anger, feel joy, feel sadness!
 Get in touch with your emotions and let them break through!
 It can only make you a stronger mother and a more vibrant human being.

-While writing dissertation I explored the teachings of Alison Gopnik, psychologist and philosopher discusses the concept of motherhood as a gardener rather than a carpenter, an apt metaphor.
+While writing my dissertation I explored the teachings of Alison Gopnik, psychologist and philosopher discusses the concept of motherhood as a gardener rather than a carpenter, an apt metaphor.

 We often think of parenting as being like a carpenter, carving children into a prescribed likeness that fits a parent’s ideal.
 Gopnik proposes a model of caring for children like a garden.